verilator/verilator/docs/guide/warnings.rst

 .. option:: DETECTARRAY

-   ..
-TODO better example
+   Historical, never issued since version 3.862.

-   Error when Verilator tries to deal with a combinatorial loop that could not be flattened, and which involves a datatype which Verilator cannot handle, such as an unpacked struct or a large unpacked array.
-This typically occurs when :vlopt:`-Wno-UNOPTFLAT <UNOPTFLAT>` has been used to override an UNOPTFLAT warning (see below).
+   Was an error when Verilator tried to deal with a combinatorial loop that could not be flattened, and which involves a datatype which Verilator could not handle, such as an unpacked struct or a large unpacked array.

-   The solution is to break the loop, as described for UNOPTFLAT.

 .. option:: DIDNOTCONVERGE